Nuclei-Software/nuclei-sdk/doc/source/develop/appdev.rst

   * :ref:`develop_buildsystem_var_asm_srcdirs`: Add ASM only source code located in the directories defined by this variable.

-To add only selected source code in directory
+To add only selected c/cxx/asm source files
   * :ref:`develop_buildsystem_var_c_srcs`: Add C only source code files defined by this variable.
   * :ref:`develop_buildsystem_var_cxx_srcs`: Add CPP only source code files defined by this variable.
   * :ref:`develop_buildsystem_var_asm_srcs`: Add ASM only source code files defined by this variable.

+To exclude some source files
+  * :ref:`develop_buildsystem_var_exclude_srcs`: Exclude source files defined by this variable.

 .. _develop_appdev_addinc: